OpenLiberty/liberty-backstage-template/README.md

 Once all the prerequisites are set up you can use this template with the following steps:
 1. Click "Create" in your Backstage instance.
 2. Click "Register Existing Component" on the top right.
-3. Add the following link into the URL: `https://github.com/OpenLiberty/liberty-backstage-demo/blob/main/liberty-template/template.yaml` and click Analyze.
+3. Add the following link into the URL: `https://github.com/OpenLiberty/liberty-backstage-demo/blob/main/liberty-template/template.yaml` and click "Analyze".
 4. Click on "Create" again to view templates.
 5. Click on "Liberty Getting Started" and follow the instructions.